Skip to Main Content

 Read Story

 Our new reality: In the virtual world you can appear however you want, and do whatever you want - like play cards in space!
 There are no limitations to what the metaverse can become.
-“This isn’t about spending more time on screens, its about making the time that we already spend better,” Mark Zuckerberg, CEO of Meta said.
+“This isn’t about spending more time on screens, it's about making the time that we already spend better,” Mark Zuckerberg, CEO of Meta said.

 The Metaverse is a step forward in technology and social media.